map of Denmark

 Denmark is linked geographically with northern Europe, and has more than 4,500 miles of jagged, irregular coastline.
 With a maximum elevation of only 565 feet above sea level, Denmark is a low-lying country.
 However, just because it's low-lying, doesn't mean the country is flat.
 On the contrary, Denmark comprises small, steep hills, and low, long rises, as well as forests, rivers, lakes, and beaches.

-The west coast of Jutland, which is located on the North Sea, is not a good host to ships because of its many sand dunes and small sand banks.
+lighthouse on the western coast of Jutland The west coast of Jutland, which is located on the North Sea, is not a good host to ships because of its many sand dunes and small sand banks.
 These dunes and banks are left over from Denmark's earliest glacial terrain.
 As a matter of fact, much of Denmark's current landscape was formed during the last Ice Age, and is a result of the movement of icebergs during that time.

 Jutland's east coast is home to fjords such as Lim and Mariager.
 Denmark's longest river is the Gudena, which meanders on for 80 miles.
 The Gudena rises in north central Jutland and makes its way to the eastern side of the peninsula, where it feeds into Lake Lanso.